Colon, Rectal, and Anal Cancers

 • CRC with MSI-H histology diagnosed in a patient who is younger than 60 years

-• CRC diagnosed in one or more first-degree relatives with an HNPCC-related tumor, with one of the cancers being diagnosed in one younger than 50 years
+• CRC diagnosed in one or more first-degree relatives with an HNPCC-related tumor, with one of the cancers being diagnosed in a person younger than 50 years

 • CRC diagnosed in two or more first- or second-degree relatives with HNPCC-related tumors regardless of age

-With newer molecular techniques, mutations in the DNA MMR genes, namely MLH-1, MSH-2, MSH-6, and on rare occasions PMS-2, have been found in as many as 90% of individuals meeting the original Amsterdam criteria, whereas detection of mutations has been lower using the other criteria or guidelines.
+With newer molecular techniques, mutations in the DNA MMR genes, namely MLH-1, MSH-2, MSH-6, and PMS-2, have been found in up 50% of individuals meeting clinical criteria.
 Because MSI occurs in more than 90% of cases of CRC with Lynch syndrome compared with sporadic cases (in which it occurs in about 15% of colorectal tumors), MSI testing has been used to screen tumors before genetic testing.
 Immunohistochemistry (IHC) for DNA (MMR) has also been advocated for screening tumors before genetic testing.
 Both of these methods will not detect all tumors, but they are complementary.
-In addition to having MSI-H, MSH-6 colorectal tumors may be MSI-L (microsatellite instability low) or MSS (microsatellite stable).
-Individuals with absence of protein expression of MSH-2 by IHC and MSI-H tumors where a mutation in the coding region of MSH-2 has not been detected should be tested for germline mutations in the epithelial cell adhesion molecule (EPCAM).
+A selective approach toward testing tumors for mismatch repair deficiency in CRC patients diagnosed at age 70 or younger, and in older patients fulfilling the modified Bethesda guidelines, was reported to miss about 5% of all Lynch syndrome cases while decreasing by 35% the tumors that required testing and by about 29% the number of patients undergoing germline genetic testing compared with the universal approach of testing all colorectal cancers.
+In addition to having MSI-H, MSH-6 colorectal tumors may be designated MSI-L (low-frequency microsatellite instability) or MSS (microsatellite stable).
+Individuals with absence of protein expression of MSH-2 by IHC and MSI-H tumors in which a mutation in the coding region of MSH-2 has not been detected should be tested for germline mutations in the epithelial cell adhesion molecule (EPCAM).
 Deletions in the 3' region of EPCAM cause methylation of the promoter of MSH-2.
 Aspirin at a dose of 600 mg per day for a mean of 25 months decreased cancer incidence after 55.7 months in patients with HNPCC who were mutation carriers.